-Daniel P. Barbato, PE, serves as Associate Vice President and Office Director for our Newark, DE office.
+Daniel P. Barbato, PE, serves as Vice President and Office Director for our Newark, DE office.
 He is responsible for client services and business development efforts for the office and for managing the success and growth of the Newark staff and projects.

 Dan joined Pennoni in 2007 and his experience includes a strong emphasis on water and wastewater treatment plant design and operations, water and sewer system design, public works projects, stream and pond monitoring and restoration projects, and on-call project management and engineering support for cities, towns, and authorities.
 Dan also provides specialized engineering services to renowned museum and garden facilities, such as Winterthur Museum and Longwood Gardens.